 Like most other compounds used in Aromatherapy, scientific support is somewhat lacking.
 There appears to be a variety of rodent models using the aroma of Rose indicating that it possesses sedative (not too potent) and anxiolytic (surprisingly potent for an aroma) properties, and limited human studies also suggest that this overall 'relaxing' effect applies to both the aroma as well as topical administration of the rose oil.
-There are some anti-stress effects (at least one human study to support this) and although there are two studies noting that Rose aroma had pain reducing propertes one was confounded with other aromatics (Lavender and Clary Sage) while the other used rose essential oil as adjuvant alongside Diclofenac; although there is indeed evidence for pain reducing properties, it does not appear to be the best evidence.
+There are some anti-stress effects (at least one human study to support this) and although there are two studies noting that Rose aroma had pain reducing propertes one was confounded with other aromatics (Lavender and Clary Sage) while the other used rose essential oil as adjuvant alongside anti-inflammatory medication Diclofenac.
+Although there is indeed evidence for pain reducing properties, it does not appear to be the best evidence.

 Due to both topical administration and the aroma being effective, Rose is apparently a common oil to use in massage oils for the purpose of relaxation.
 The bioactives in rose appeared to be most Rose oxide and Citronellol, which contribute highly to the aroma of rose.